5 – No guarantee of rights

 General strike to protest the undermining of collective bargaining17-05-2017

-Greek trade unions staged a general strike action on 17 May 2017 against the new anti-labour laws and 4th memorandum which the Greek government was about to sign.
+action on 17 May 2017 against the new anti-labour laws and 4th memorandum which the Greek government was about to sign.
 The new austerity measures, due to come into force in 2019 and 2020, will further cut pensions.
-The Greek government did not organise prior consultations with the social partners on these new measures.
-Under the pretext of the crisis, the Greek government has been relentlessly undermining collective bargaining and social dialogue in the country.
-International trade unions, including UNI Europa, have called upon the Greek government to restore collective bargaining fully, in particular at the sectoral level.
-The refusal to do so is undermining the capacity of trade unions to operate and is contrary to EU standards and ILO Conventions.
+The Greek government did not organise prior consultations with the social partners social partners Unions and employers or their representative organisations. on these new measures.
+Under the pretext of the crisis, the Greek government has been relentlessly undermining collective bargaining collective bargaining The process of negotiating mutually acceptable terms and conditions of employment as well as regulating industrial relations between one or more workers’ representatives, trade unions, or trade union centres on the one hand and an employer, a group of employers or one or more employers’ organisations on the other.

 Unacceptable IMF attacks on Greek workers’ rights 30-03-2017